Snowmobile safety enforcement grants 2016-2017

 Levels of Assistance: The formula used to provide financial assistance to counties is based upon:

-- Number of snowmobiles registered to residents living within a county
+- Number of OHVs registered within a county

-- Number of snowmobiles primarily used within a county,
+- Number of OHVs primarily used within a county, and

-- County participation funding divided equally among participating counties.
+- County participation funding divided equally among participants.

-General Information: A total of $315,000 in funding is available for use in each fiscal year (2014 & 2015).
-Participating counties will be applying for funding for both fiscal years in this single application, and the subsequent contract, which will be sent to participating counties only, once final dollar amounts are determined.
+General Information: A total of $315,000 in funding is available for use in each fiscal year (2016 & 2017).
+Participating counties will be applying for funding for both fiscal years in this single application and the subsequent contract, which will be sent to participants, once final dollar amounts are determined.
 Grant amounts will be the same to each participating county in each program/fiscal year, and should be used (and will be reimbursed) only for expenses incurred during the state fiscal year in which the grant is awarded.
-DNR will issue one grant contract for the two- year biennium, once the funding is awarded and final allocations are determined, in November 2011.
+DNR will issue one grant contract for the two- year biennium, once the funding is awarded and final allocations are determined, in July 2015.